 - 1/3 cup unsweetened almond milk (can sub regular milk or oat milk)

 - 1/2 cup coconut sugar

 - 2 cups Bob's Red Mill 1 to 1 Gluten-Free Flour

 - 1/2 teaspoon baking soda

 Preheat oven to 350 degrees F. Line a muffin pan with muffin liners and spray the insides of each liner lightly with cooking spray to prevent as much sticking as possible.

 In a large bowl, mash the bananas.
-Whisk in the eggs, oil and vanilla.
+Whisk in the eggs, oil, almond milk, and vanilla.
 Stir in the coconut sugar and mix well.